pubkey/rxdb/docs-src/plugins.md

 ## rxdb

-The `rxdb`-property signals that this plugin is an rxdb-plugin and not a pouchdb-plugin.
+The `rxdb`-property signals that this plugin is an rxdb-plugin.
 The value should always be `true`.

 ## prototypes